Message to the College Community

 -

 - Legal Aid Organizations: Look for nonprofit legal aid services in your area that specialize in immigration law.
-Websites like LawHelp.org can help you find local legal aid.
+Websites like LawHelp.org or this list can help you find local legal aid.

 - NYS Office for New Americans Hotline: 1 (800)-566-7636